 The moon sets, crows sing, and frost fills the sky.

-The bell of Cold Mountain Temple (Hanshan-si), outside Suzhou, tolls;
+The bell of Cold Mountain Temple outside Suzhou tolls,

 At midnight, the sound reaches this boat.

-Taiga's calligraphy is flamboyant and diverse, with a sophisticated compositional scheme.
-The characters are large and small, the ink is wet and dry, and the lines are thick and thin.
-The work has a powerful spiritual tension that is communicated in its fluctuating verticality.
-It is probably among Taiga's best in Chinese-style calligraphy (karayô).
+The calligraphy is flamboyant and various: the characters are large and small, the ink wet and dry, and the lines thick and thin.
+The work holds a powerful spiritual tension in its fluctuating verticality.